gitter-badger/auth-middleware/readme.md

     TokenMiddleware::attributeWriter('token')
 );
 ```
+The decoder should be swapped if you want to use OAuth tokens of a different JWT implementation.

 The [`PredicateMiddleware`] is a general purpose middleware that is only responsible for evaluation of a predicate and
 termination of the pipeline execution (by not calling the next layer) in case the predicate fails.\